On Strengthening of the Solar f-mode Prior to Active Region Emergence Using the Fourier-Hankel Analysis: Data Acquisition and Treatment

 \section{Data Acquisition and Treatment}

 The data preparation is designed to be as similar as possible to that described in \cite{2016ApJ...832..120S}, albeit a different helioseismic method was used.
-As a first step for the analysis, we track AR 11158 starting prior to its emergence on 2011.02.14 with \textit{mtrack} \citep{2007AN....328..352B}, using the Snodgrass-rate as tracking rate \citep{1990ApJ...351..309S}.
+As a first step for the analysis, we track AR 11158 starting prior to its emergence on 2011.02.14 with the computer program \textit{mtrack} \citep{2007AN....328..352B}, using the Snodgrass-rate as tracking rate \citep{1990ApJ...351..309S}.
 Furthermore, for every frame the line-of-sight component of both observer velocity and solar rotation are removed.
 The contributions of granulation to the velocity signal are reduced by applying a running difference, yielding a from now on labeled corrected velocity signal $v$.
 In addition to the magnetically active region, a quiet-Sun control region with the same tracking rate and initial position but on the opposite hemisphere is tracked.
 Thus, for each active region that is tracked with starting point $(x, y)$ (representing longitude, latitude), the corresponding quiet-Sun starting point is given by $(x, -y)$.
 Let us call this quiet control region as QS 11158, which corresponds to the AR 11158.
-The $B_0$-angle at that time is $-6.72^\circ$, which affects the measured surface velocity to some degree, although it does so in a uniform manner concerning northern and southern hemisphere.
-All other regions (ARs 11072: $t_\text{AR}=$ 2010.05.23, 11105: $t_\text{AR}=$ 2010.08.03, 11130: $t_\text{AR}=$ 2010.11.29, 11242: $t_\text{AR}=$ 2011.06.29 and 11768: $t_\text{AR}=$ 2013.06.14) are tracked, similarly to \cite{2016ApJ...832..120S}.
+It is important to keep in mind that the observer's latitudinal position, commonly known as the $B_0$-angle, will introduce a systematic discrepancy between velocities measured in the northern and southern hemisphere.
+As will be demonstrated below, this can be accounted for using geometric considerations.
+Nevertheless, we show the $B_0$-angle for all tracked regions in Table \ref{tab:1}.
+All other regions (ARs 11072: $t_\text{AR}=$ 2010.05.23, 11105: $t_\text{AR}=$ 2010.08.03, 11130: $t_\text{AR}=$ 2010.11.29, 11242: $t_\text{AR}=$ 2011.06.29 and 11768: $t_\text{AR}=$ 2013.06.14) are tracked, similarly to what is described for AR 11158.
+As an additional control measure to investigate, whether the location of the QS on the opposite hemisphere leads to significantly different results, AR 11242 is tracked using the Carrington-rate and its quiet-Sun region is tracked at the exact same latitude (i.e. at $(x, y)$) but two Carrington rotations prior to the emergence of AR 11242.
 We take the same definition of AR emergence time $t_\text{AR}$ as in the original work.
 Each active region is required to be isolated, meaning no significantly strong magnetic field appears in its vicinity during the full tracking period.
 Furthermore, all regions should emerge close to the central meridian, such that the region can be observed up to three days, before and after.
 Using data from cycle 24 only, these requirements lead to a naturally small sample size (a total of six in this case).
 Increasing the sample can be achieved by considering non-isolated ARs.
 In this work however, we will restrict ourselves to isolated regions, preferring 'best case' scenarios over a larger amount of data.
-A snapshot of AR 11158 in a helioprojective coordinate frame is shown in Figure \ref{fig:1}, its corresponding quiet-Sun control region (QS 11158) is shown in Figure \ref{fig:1_2}.
+For illustration a snapshot of, e.g. AR 11158 and its corresponding quiet Sun control region (QS 11158) are shown in a helioprojective coordinate frame in Figure \ref{fig:1}, and Figure \ref{fig:1_2} respectively.
 Note that we opted to show Magnetograms here for visualization purposes, since the extent of the magnetically active region is easier to see.
 Otherwise Dopplergrams are used throughout the analysis.
+All disk positions for the tracking can be found in Table \ref{tab:1}.